WensongVincent/6D_Pose_Tracking/README.md

        https://blog.csdn.net/chen20170325/article/details/130294270

 6. Setup Pytorch and others
+PyTorch with CUDA support are required.
+Our code is tested on python 3.8, torch 1.10.0, CUDA 11.1, and RTX 3090.

 We recommend installing the required packages in the following order to avoid potential version conflicts:
 ```sh
 pip install torch==1.10.0+cu111 torchvision==0.11.0+cu111 torchaudio==0.10.0 -f https://download.pytorch.org/whl/torch_stable.html